andreatramacere/jetset/doc/user_guide/documentation_notebooks/jet_model_phys_EC/Jet_example_phys_EC.rst

     my_jet.set_external_field_transf('blob')

-Alternatively, in the case of istropric fields as the CMB or the BLR and DT within the BLR radius, and DT radius, respectively, the it is possible to transform the the electron distribution, moving the blob to the disk/BH frame.
+Alternatively, in the case of istropric fields as the CMB or the BLR and DT within the BLR radius, and DT radius, respectively, it is possible to transform the the electron distribution, moving the blob to the disk/BH frame.

 .. code:: ipython3

     my_jet.set_external_field_transf('disk')

+**Anyhow, the ``disk`` transformation is valid only for isotropic external fields, suchs as the CMB, or the BLR and Dusty torus seed photons whitin the DT radius and BLR radius, respectively.
+Beyond the isotropic region, the code will switch automatically to the ``blob`` transformation, even if ``disk`` is used**

 External photon field energy density along the jet
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~